pppisar/ArmsSupplyDatabase/README.md

 The database was developed for PostgreSQL.

-The [Create script](create.sql) completely clears previously created tables (if any) and creates the necessary tables with corresponding attributes as specified in the relational schema.
+The [Create script](create.sql) completely clears previously created tables (if any) and creates the necessary tables with corresponding attributes as specified in the relational diagram.

-The [Insert script](insert.sql) fill all tables with data based on which further testing will be conducted.
-Most of the data is real and not generated, which makes the testing process, including informative.
+The [Insert script](insert.sql) fills all tables with data that will be used for further testing.
+Most of the data is real and not generated, which makes the testing process informative.

 ## Testing the database